Calila e Dimna: Summary

 There was once a pigeon couple, and they filled their nest with barley and wheat grain.
 They made a pact not to eat from the grain until winter, when there would be no food available elsewhere.
 When summer came, the moist grain dried up and shrunk in size.
-When the male pigeon saw the reduced grain, he accused the wife of eating from it and pecked her to death, while she swore she didn't.
+When the male pigeon saw the reduced grain, he accused the wife of eating from it and pecked her to death, while she swore, she did not.
 Then, when it rained and the grain grew in size, the male realised his mistake and he became engulfed in grief and remorse.
 He then stopped eating and drinking until he died.